 The LLB Group wants to enhance its profile as the employer of choice.
-It implemented a range of measures to this end in 2016, including the promotion of health in the workplace, the improvement of the physical working environment and the flexibility of working hours and location.
+It implemented additional measures to this end in 2017, among others in the areas of health promotion in the workplace, improvement of the physical working environment and flexibility of working hours and location.

 Workplace of the future

 Bank Linth reopened its headquarters in Uznach in June 2017 following refurbishment (see chapter “Retail & Corporate Banking”).
 The entire building features state-of-the-art technology and provides open office areas with short distances for the staff: the “bank of the future” promotes communication and cooperation.
 Video-conferencing rooms, classic meeting rooms and a large seminar room form a universe for creative work, interaction and innovation.
 Bank Linth will convert all its branches following this model.

 The LLB Group is continually developing measures to further a health-promoting working environment.
 Various initiatives work together to increase the quality of life in the workplace, to reduce stress and to improve the health of the employees.
 Among these initiatives are seasonal fruit, which have been provided free of charge since the beginning of 2017, as are the water stations with integrated filter system (see chapter “Responsibilities for society and the environment”).
 The incentive to work out during the lunch break has increased significantly since showers and changing facilities were installed at our business location in Vaduz.

 In addition to this, a majority of our employees now have height-adjustable stand-up desks to work at.
 We also started to upgrade all the hardware in the offices at the end of 2017.
 By the end of January 2018, 881 out of 1’200 workstations were equipped with new PCs and notebooks.
 This means that so far we have upgraded 73 percent of all workstations.